-AnQiCMS as a content management system that focuses on user experience and SEO-friendly, naturally provides a concise and efficient solution for this common need.
+AnQiCMS as a content management system that focuses on user experience and SEO-friendly, naturally provides a simple and efficient solution for this common need.
 ThroughprevArchiveandnextArchiveThese built-in template tags allow us to easily implement the links and title display of the previous and next documents on the document detail page.

-The way they are used is very intuitive, usually appearing in such a structure:
+Their usage is very intuitive, usually appearing in such a structure:

 {% prevArchive prev %}